About Going Green

 Disposable: Similarly, reminding your staff to minimise their use of disposal plastic items like cups and cutlery should set you off to a good start.

 Sustainable design: As the old saying goes, buy cheap, buy twice.
 This is true when it comes to office furniture also.
 Whens shopping for interior pieces, make sure you select sturdy, reliable chairs, desks and tables from well know brands and manufacturers.
-When shopping for outdoor furniture, consider the materials being used also.
-For example. buying teak garden furniture which is available from a number of specialist suppliers online and offline (like the one we just linked to!) can ensure you aren't replacing your furniture every year, helping to minimise waste.
+When shopping for home furniture or things for the house, consider the materials being used also.
+For example. ensuring eco friendly materials and design have been used when buying a shower (which is available from a number of specialist suppliers online and offline like the one we just linked to!) can ensure you aren't wasting excess water every year, helping to minimise waste.